facundocristaldo/electron-image-shrinker/README.md

 # Development

-Using electron to run the app with
+Using electron to run the app with `electron .` at the root project folder.

-`electron .`

-at the root project folder.

-Use

-`npn run dev`

-To run nodemon so main process changes will restart the app
+Use `npn run dev` to run nodemon so main process changes will restart the app